As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Keep track of your cat!

-In this article, I’ll go into detail about how you can increase your cat’s lifespan.
+In this article, I’ll walk through all the things to help increase your cat’s lifespan.

-The average domestic cat lives between 13-17 years based on research on 4,009 cats passing away in England.
+The average domestic cat lives between 13-17 years.
+This is based on research on 4,009 cats passing away in England.
 The medium lifespan of cats is 14 years.

 Some breeds are more prone to a shorter lifespan for a variety of health and lifestyle reasons:

 Bengals lived just over 7 years old, and Abyssian cats lived 10 years.

 Cats have a longer lifespan under the right conditions.
 The world records for cat lifespan go past 20 years, with the longest living cat (Creme Puff) living an astonishing 38 years.